 1. Cook Islands

 This tiny nation made up of 15 islands in the South Pacific takes the top spot on this list.
-Praised for its artisan food scene, robust culture and outdoor activities, it’s easy to see the appeal of Cook Islands.
+Praised for its artisan food scene, robust culture and outdoor activities, it’s easy to see the appeal of the Cook Islands.

 Described as “simultaneously remote and accessible, modern and traditional” the Cook Islands are a great destination for anyone searching for meaningful cultural experiences, culinary delights and relaxation in an idyllic setting.